 When you’re done with your ride, Letchworth State Park is a playground of outdoor activities.
 You’ll have a hard time choosing between guided nature walks, camping in the forest, or going horseback riding.
 With beauty galore, it’s no wonder many consider Letchworth State Park to be the most romantic ballooning location in the country.

-2. The Rockies, Denver, Colorado
+2. The Rocky Mountains, Colorado

 3. Napa Valley, California

 Napa Valley offers gorgeous scenery of its own — not to mention abundant wine.
 The best time to visit is March through May, when harvest season is in full swing, but expect to pay higher prices for lodging.

 Plenty of operators offer hot air ballooning in Napa Valley, so you’ll have a choice of experiences.
 Yes, you came for the wine and the food, but experiencing the rolling beauty of California’s wine country by air will leave you with memories that will last forever.

 Gliding above the rolling hills of Napa Valley can be a refreshing way to start your day, as hot air balloon flights in the Napa valley launch in the morning, when the winds are calmest.
 Ballooning is a weather-dependent activity, but if the cards are in your favor, you’ll at least be treated to a serene sunrise.